Better Health Channel

 Thunderstorm asthma is thought to be triggered by a unique combination of high amounts of grass pollen in the air and a certain type of thunderstorm.
 For people who have asthma or hay fever this can trigger severe asthma symptoms.

-If you have current, past or undiagnosed asthma or seasonal hay fever you are at increased risk of thunderstorm asthma.
+If you have current, past or undiagnosed asthma or seasonal hay fever you are at risk of thunderstorm asthma.
 So be prepared to manage any symptoms and stay out of hospital.

 Even if you don't think you have asthma or hay fever, don't ignore symptoms like wheezing or shortness of breath – check with your GP.